Purple Line (Namma Metro)

 The Purple Line is a line on the Namma Metro rail system.
 As of 2023, the line is 43.49 km long and spans 37 stations from Challaghatta in the southwest to Whitefield (Kadugodi) to the east.
 It is mostly elevated, with 31 elevated stations, 5 underground stations and 1 at-grade station.
-The line passes through many major activity centers and business districts of the city, including Whitefield, Krishnarajapura, MG Road, Vidhana Soudha, Majestic, Vijayanagar, Rajarajeshwari Nagar and Kengeri.
+The line passes through many major activity centers and business districts of the city, including Whitefield, ITPL, Krishnarajapura, MG Road, Vidhana Soudha, Majestic, Vijayanagar, Rajarajeshwari Nagar and Kengeri.
 There is an interchange with the Green Line at Majestic station.
 Phase I of the Purple Line was the first underground metro section constructed in South India.
 Purple train is currently operating with 33 train sets with 6 coaches each.
 Titagarh will provide 15 train sets out of 21 train sets new order by March 2026.

 Construction

 Sections of the Purple Line were opened as below: